GMLC-TDC/matHELICS/README.md

 For other platforms the installation is as simple as downloading this repository and inside matlab executing the `buildHelicsInterface` Matlab script.

-This should download the requried HELICS binary files and compile the platform specific mex file.
+This should download the required HELICS binary files and compile the platform specific mex file.
 This does require a compiler be installed on the system and executing inside matlab

 ``` matlab
 >> mex -setup
 ```

-This setup is only once on any given Matlab installation and does not need to be repeated is upgrading HELICS
+This setup is only once on any given Matlab installation and does not need to be repeated when upgrading HELICS

 ```matlab
 >> cd matHELICS
 >> buildHelicsInterface('../helics');
 ```

 this will generate the helics interface in a folder 1 level above the matHELICS directory.
-If desired it can also be build in the matHELICS directory for example:
+If desired it can also be built in the matHELICS directory for example:

 ```matlab
 >> cd matHELICS